hydrius/unofficial-energyaustralia-api/README.md

 This daily information is provided in a list with each day represented as a dictionary.
 The following keys are available for each day.

     - "nmi"                     Unique identifier?
-    - "consumption"             Energy consumption
+    - "consumption"             Energy consumption (kWh)
-    - "estimatedConsumption"    Always None
+    - "estimatedConsumption"    Always None?
     - "readDate"                Date
     - "prevDate"                Same as above
-    - "interval"                Always 0
+    - "interval"                Always 0?
-    - "cost"                    Cost of consumed electricty
+    - "cost"                    Cost of consumed electricity ($)
-    - "minTemp"                 Temperature in your location (or city?) not sure on accuracy.
+    - "minTemp"                 Temperature in your city/location?
+Not sure on accuracy?
     - "maxTemp"                 Same as above

 # Usage